redips/Stack/docs/getting-started.md

 ### Using AssetMapper

-You may need to disable the Stimulus App started on `sylius/bootstrap-admin-ui` package and start it yourself to prevent twice Ajax calls.
+To prevent duplicate Ajax calls, disable the auto-initialized Stimulus app and Symfony UX stylesheets from the `sylius/bootstrap-admin-ui` package, so you can take control of Stimulus initialization in your own code.

 #### Disabling Stimulus app & Symfony UX stylesheets from third party package

-First, you need to disable the Stimulus App started on `sylius/bootstrap-admin-ui` package.
+First, you need to disable the Stimulus App started by the `sylius/bootstrap-admin-ui` package.

 {% tabs %}
 {% tab title="YAML" %}